 The risk assessment process will determine the acceptability of a risk.
 The organisation should include the risk tolerability matrix used across the whole organisation in this section.
-An example has been provided, below:
+Risk tolerability is calculated by multiplying the severity of the consequence by the likelihood of the occurrence.